-Metasys field controllers are devices on MS/TP (SA or FC) buses.
+Metasys® field controllers are master devices on MS/TP (SA or FC) buses.
 Before operating field controllers on a bus, you must set a valid and unique device address for each controller on the bus.
-You set a controller's device address by setting the positions of the switches on the DIP switch block at the top of the controller (Figure 3).
-Consult the appropriate Communications Technical Bulletin to find valid addresses for these controllers.
+You set a field controller's device address by setting the positions of the switches on the DIP switch block at the top of the controller (Figure 1).
+Device addresses 4 through 127 are the valid addresses for these controllers.

 The DIP switch block has eight switches numbered 128, 64, 32, 16, 8, 4, 2, and 1 (Figure 9).
 Switches 64 through 1 are device address switches.
-Switch 128 is a mode switch that enables a field controller to operate on a an FX-ZFR/ ZFR Pro Series Wireless Field Bus.
+Switch 128 is a mode switch that enables a controller to operate on a ZFR/ZFR Pro Series Wireless Field Bus.
 Switch 128 must be set to Off for all hard-wired SA and FC bus applications.
 Set switch 128 to ON for wireless FC bus applications only.
-Non-wireless devices may use addresses greater than 127 if they are using the N2 protocol.